CGJennings/se3docs/docs/dm-type-viewer.md

 ## Exploring the available characters

-The main area of the viewer consists of a table of Unicode code points.
-Pink cells indicate code points that are *not supported* by the font.
-The remaining cells display the glyph (character shape) that the font specifies for that code point.
+The main area of the viewer consists of a table in which each cell is a Unicode *code point* (a code number for a character).
 Each row of the table covers 16 code points.
 The heading at the start of each row gives a base offset for the row.
 The code point for a given character can be calculated by adding its position in the row to this base.
-For example, the code point for A is 0x41 (U+0041).
+For example, the code point for A is U+0041.
+You will find it in the `4x` row in column `1`.
 The character, code point, and Unicode name can also be seen by hovering over the glyph's cell with the mouse pointer.

-> Assuming the Core Typefaces plug-in is installed, the unsupported pink cells will contain a representative character of the relevant code block in a rectangular frame.
-Otherwise it will display the font's missing character (`.notdef`) glyph, an empty box colloquially referred to as "tofu".
+The colour of a cell indicates its status.
+Characters that are supported by the viewed font are shown in the cell for the appropriate code pint using dark text on a light background.
+Code points that do not represent printable characters supported by the font use other colours:

+<div class="box" style="background:#ef9a9a"></div> **Missing glyph**
+The code point is not supported by the font.
+(The viewer will try to display a fallback from another font so you can see which character is missing.)

+<div class="box" style="background:#a5d6a7"></div> **Control code**
+The code point is a non-printable control code, not a character.

+<div class="box" style="background:#90a4ae"></div> **Unassigned**
+The code point has not been assigned a meaning under the Unicode standard.
+A character may or may not be assigned to this slot in the future.
+(If a whole row is unassigned, it is skipped in the table.)

 ### Previewing characters and text